huqianghui/spring-cloud/Exercise tutorial.md

 ![deleteBelowTwoModules](https://labimages.blob.core.windows.net/images/deleteTwoModule.png)

-### 3. Delete the server port and application name config in the config files.
+### 3. Delete the server port and application name config in the config files

 Because the below config files just have the server port configuration,so you can delete them, or just left blank.